Project 1: Primary English Project "PEP" (2016-2019)

 This research project aims to explore the potential of more recently published children's literature for the instruction of young L2 learners.
 It focuses on children's literature suitable for primary or secondary school EFL learners and concentrates on

-Schauer, G.A. (in press, 2022).
+Schauer, G.A.
+(2022).
 Exploring the potential of graphic novels for L2 pragmatic teaching and learning – focus on young learners.
 The Language Learning Journal.

 Additional articles / book chapters are in progress and under review.